 Scarcely born.

-What Ariadne-thread leads me
+What thread of Ariadne leads me

-Along the muted labyrinth?
+Along the muted labyrinths?

 The echo of my steps fades away as they fall